Sharon131/Dictaphone-saving-data-on-micro-sd-card/README.md

 Final project from Microcontrollers' Applications on Electronics faculty.
 It uses STM32F429ZI board.

 ## Status
-Project is currently being developed.
+Project is currently not developed.

 ## Licence
 Feel free to use.